raspberrypilearning/zombie-apocalypse-map/en/step_7.md

 }
 ```

 + Finally, instead of putting the marker at the specific latitude and longitude, we want to put it at the `location` that was clicked upon.
-Change one more thing in your `place_marker()` function to tell the code to put the marker at the clicked location rather than always on Cambridge, UK.
+Change one more thing inside your `place_marker()` function to put the marker at the clicked location rather than always on Cambridge, UK.

 --- hints ---
 --- hint ---